 Despite fighting heart disease for many years Ken worked enthusiastically in the garden until his death in August 2001.
 His ability to tell wildly exaggerated tales is still much missed by those who knew him.

 We’ll just skip a few years and lots of stories and see what’s happening now.
 In 2018 the jungle lodge was sold with the idea of my being able to devote more time and effort to realize the Gardens’ potential.

 As a result, a number of changes have been made.
-Within the last year we have built a new front-office and an 8-Room Guest House, reworked the Visitors’ Center, adding a kitchen where tasty, home-cooked meals can be prepared for visitors staying at the Guest House.
-New study programs have been developed and a number of areas in the Garden have been enhanced, including the addition of the all new Palm-area.
+Within the last year we have built a new front-office and an 8-Room Guest House, reworked the Visitors’ Center, adding a kitchen and outdoor wood-burning fogón, where tasty home-cooked meals are prepared.
+New Learning programs have been developed and a number of areas in the Garden have been enhanced, including the addition of the all new Palm area.

-In 2017, realizing there is a growing market in Belize for health products, we added organically grown produce and other health related products to our inventory at the Shop.
+In 2017, realizing there is a growing market in Belize for health products, we’ve added organic health foods, lotions and potions and other health related products to our inventory at the Shop.